-As a Yoga Instructor and Somatic Movement Therapist, her teaching has been deeply informed by the cycle.
-As intimacy with her cycle grew, she began to slow her own practice down, and teach from where her cyclical body was at on any given day.
-The popularity of her classes grew and she is now developing her passion for softer forms of movement practice that follow the inner prompts of the body - the perfect companion for menstrual cycle awareness.
+As a Yoga Instructor and Somatic Movement Therapist, her teaching has been deeply informed by her menstrual experience.
+As intimacy with her cycle grew, she began to modify and slow down classical yoga practices, learning to teach in alignment with her body’s ever-changing cyclical expressions.
+The popularity of her classes grew noticeably as a result and she is now developing her passion for softer approaches to movement that follow the promptings of the body - a perfect companion to menstrual cycle awareness.

 As a child, Penny loved the idea of magic and was always out in nature in pursuit of mystery and awe.
-Now, as an adult she lives embedded in nature’s rhythms and enjoys conjuring up gentle natural magic of her own through ritual and setting up altars.
-As she begins to court menopause, she uses the sanctuary of ancient sacred sites to make peace with her younger self and relies on earth wisdom and the natural world as a reference, allowing it to guide her in exploring more intuitive, sacred ways of being.
+Now, as an adult she lives embedded in nature’s rhythms and enjoys conjuring up gentle natural magic of her own through ceremony and ritual.
+Currently embracing the liberation and revelation of menopause, she relies on earth wisdom and the natural world as a reference, allowing it to guide her in exploring more intuitive, sacred ways of being.

 After a life-changing menstrual epiphany half-way up a ladder inspecting an old railway bridge (a long story), Jane decided to follow her heart and womb into the world of menstruality.

 Since then she has started a Red Tent in North Wales, become an Eco-Femme ambassador promoting feminine eco-products, taken a ‘Magical Menstrual Tour’ around the USA, guiding people to understand their natural cycles and the rhythms of life, and teaching teenage girls about Menstrual Cycle Awareness.

 When she gratefully stumbled across Red School a decade ago, she began a profound four-year transformation, healing crippling menstrual pain and devastating PMT to become a menstrual pilgrim, speaking about menstrual awareness and period-eco-activism whatever the cycle season she finds herself in.